socomsystems/documentation/user_manual/files/access_webgui.rst

 ----------------

-You can display uncompressed text files, OpenDocument files, videos, and image files in the Nextcloud embedded viewers by clicking on the file name.
-There may be other file types you can preview if your Nextcloud administrator has enabled them.
-If Nextcloud cannot display a file, it starts a download process and downloads the file to your computer.
+You can display uncompressed text files, OpenDocument files, videos, and image files in the cyfrSpaces embedded viewers by clicking on the file name.
+There may be other file types you can preview if your cyfrSpaces administrator has enabled them.
+If cyfrSpaces cannot display a file, it starts a download process and downloads the file to your computer.

 Navigating inside your Nextcloud
 --------------------------------

-Navigating through folders in Nextcloud is as simple as clicking on a folder to open it and using the back button on your browser to move to a previous level.
-Nextcloud also provides a navigation bar at the top of the Files field for quick navigation.
+Navigating through folders in cyfrSpaces is as simple as clicking on a folder to open it and using the back button on your browser to move to a previous level. cyfrSpaces also provides a navigation bar at the top of the Files field for quick navigation.

 Sharing status icons